pxanthopoulos/dag-partitioning/README.md

 - **High-performance containers**: Uses Robin Hood hashing for improved memory efficiency and performance
 - **OpenMP support**: Optional parallel processing capabilities
+- **Memory-aware scheduling**: After partitioning, optionally schedule the execution order of partitions to minimize peak memory usage using a CP-SAT solver

 ## Requirements

 - A C++17 compatible compiler.
 - CMake 3.28 or later.
+- [OR-Tools](https://developers.google.com/optimization) (system installation required, used for the CP-SAT scheduler).
 - (Optional) Valgrind for memory profiling.

 ## Building the Project

-This project uses CMake to automatically download and build its dependencies (GKlib, METIS, Scotch, and Robin Hood Hashing).
+This project uses CMake to automatically download and build most of its dependencies (GKlib, METIS, Scotch, and Robin Hood Hashing).
+OR-Tools must be installed separately as a system dependency before building.

 ### Build Instructions